scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 Note that asynchronicity, or concurrency do not imply parallelism.
 For instance, we can have concurrency without the possibility of parallelism if we use a single thread.
+On the other hand, any parallel operation is concurrent.

 ## Concurrency in Monix